neondatabase/postgresql_anonymizer/docs/generalization.md

 With generalization, this is important because the size of the range (the "step") must be wide enough to avoid identify one single individual.

-[K-Anonimity] is a way to assess this risk.
+[K-Anonymity] is a way to assess this risk.

 ### Generalization is not compatible with dynamic masking